GingerNg/gingerng.github.io/_posts/2023-03-10-Thoughts_on_chatgpt.md

 ##### Possible Opportunities
-OpenAI hava provided API of gpt3.5 which is quite easy-to-use.
+OpenAI has provided API of gpt3.5 which is quite easy-to-use.
 Obviously, ChatGPT will bring a large amount of bussiness opportunities.
 For example chatgt combined with wishper, language teachers maybe disappear.
 - LLM
 LLM itself is a big opportunity.
 Not every person or organization is allowed to use ChatGPT.
 The technical thresholad of traning and tuning LLM is quite high.
 Some pioneers have involved in this fields.